 <IsSlave choices="True,False" default="False">False</IsSlave>

 - Restart the AccountServer service.

-- In the Storage Platform Management Console, click the Connect button at the top left and select the Slave AccountServer.
+- In the Storage Platform Console, click the Connect button at the top left and select the Slave AccountServer.

 - For each StorageServer shown, right-click on its name, point to Advanced and click Change StorageServer address.